An out of this world adventure, our review of the Stargirl Pilot.

 Courtney, Pat, and their family began a new life in Blue Valley, Nebraska, unknown to Courtney this is also where the Supervillains who killed Starman, and the rest of the JSA is also residing.
 With it being a coming of age story, it adds the traditional elements of teenage drama into it, adjusting to High School Life, New Surroundings, and a Cosmic Staff with a mind of its own!
 Other than that, this show gives off a retro vibe to it, most websites such as CNN (part of the WarnerMedia Family) wrote in their review that it reminded them that it was similar to an 80s teen adventure movie, and that is true, it is good to finally have a show that is not only light-hearted but thankfully not another gritty, pulp show that most networks are popping them out left and right it seems like.
 Stargirl might seem like another superhero show but it still has solid writing and a steady formula that works for it, as I mentioned in the headline that this is a good start for the Post-Crisis Universe (for those who aren’t familiar with the term, ‘Post-Crisis’ means events and stories after Crisis on Infinite Earths.)

 Thanks for reading!
-If you have any suggestions, news tips, or questions, email me at email@example.com; Also, be sure to Follow and Subscribe to the Nerd Den’s Twitter, and Tumblr!
-Links are located on the Sidebar!Get actual pin-up art of your favorite DC Comics bombshells!
+If you have any suggestions, news tips, or questions, email me at firstname.lastname@example.org.
+Also, be sure to Follow and Subscribe to the Nerd Den’s Twitter, Tumblr, and now Facebook!Get actual pin-up art of your favorite DC Comics bombshells!
 Stargirl looks amazing as a World War II bomber art-style pinup.
 Art print measures 24-inches tall x 18-inches wide.
 A retro-style ad for flying Gotham City Airlines!

 Swing With a Stargirl!
 Courtney Elizabeth Whitmore makes a splash as the superheroine Stargirl with this DC Bombshells Art Print.
 She carries the Cosmic Staff, created by the original Starman Ted Knight, which gives her the ability to fly, levitate objects, and harness energy.
 The DC Bombshells Stargirl Art Print measures 24-inches tall x 18-inches wide and is printed on 100-pound, satin-finish paper.
 DC Comics Bombshells is DC Collectibles’ line of statues featuring the female superstars of the DC Universe in looks and poses inspired by classic pin-up art.
 The art prints from QMx offer fans a chance to own beautiful reproductions of the original DC Bombshells artwork designed by Ant Lucia.